Session Descriptions

 Strengthening Your Compliance Program for Long-term Success

-Presenters: Paige Smith & Amy Missinne
+Presenters: Paige Smith & Amy Missinne, Universities of Wisconsin

 Description: Section 8 of the U.S. Federal Sentencing Guidelines provides a foundational framework for evaluating the effectiveness of organizational compliance and ethics programs.
 This interactive workshop introduces the key elements of Section 8 and guides participants through a practical exercise to assess their own compliance structures within higher education.
 Attendees will identify strengths, uncover gaps, and establish priorities to better manage and mitigate compliance risks.
 Participants will leave with actionable insights, best practices, and concrete next steps to strengthen their compliance programs in 2026 and beyond.